amanuelararso/Hosting-website-using-AWS-S3/README.md

         You will see that a third record is added under your previously created hosted zone.

 **Amazon CloudFront Configuration**

-1. Create a Distribution:
+To Create a Distribution:
 1. Go to Amazon CloudFront.
 2. Create a new distribution.
 3. Paste the S3 website endpoint into the "Origin Domain" section, e.g., 'staticwebbucket89.s3-website-us-west-2.amazonaws.com'.
 Be careful not to enter the S3 address like staticwebbucket89.s3.us-west-2.amazonaws.com; it won't work with this.
 4. Set the Viewer Protocol Policy to "Redirect HTTP to HTTPS."
 5. Do not enable WAF (Web Application Firewall).
 6. Choose the custom SSL certificate from the dropdown.
 7. Leave anything else as default and click "Create Distribution."

 ## Contributing